summit1206/Productivity/README.md

-# Word-Color-Play

-This is a about Word Color Game.
+# This is an application that improves production and improves work efficiency.